We have saved a total of for our clients

 Can I sub-let a property I own?

 If you own a property on a freehold basis, then you would not be “sub-letting” it, as such.
 This is because yours would be the first letting of it.
 If you own it on the basis of a long lease, as is more common with residential property, then this would be sub-letting.
 This basis of ownership is rare with commercial property.
 Normally sub-letting of a long residential lease does not require the landlord’s consent, but for a commercial property it might.
-However, if you have a mortgage, you should review that document to ensure you have the right to sub-let without your bank’s consent.
+However, if you have a mortgage, you should review that document to ensure you have the right to do so without your bank’s consent.
 The bank might charge a higher interest rate if you let out your residential property.

 What are the benefits of sub-letting?